Stan-librarian/portfolio_sip/README.md

 # portfolio_sip
 PHP tool to make SIP transactions with a Portfolio ILS

+More a proof of concept than a functional software, but it works, though.

 Using the [php-sip2 class](https://github.com/cap60552/php-sip2) from [John Wohlers](https://github.com/cap60552)

 ![Alt text](/screenshots/01.png?raw=true "main page")